selectel/terraform-provider-selectel/website/docs/r/iam_user_v1.html.markdown

 # selectel\_iam\_user\_v1

 Creates and manages a user using public API v1.
 Selectel products support Identity and Access Management (IAM).
-For more information about roles, see the [official Selectel documentation](https://docs.selectel.ru/control-panel-actions/users-and-roles/user-types-and-roles/).
+For more information about users, see the [official Selectel documentation](https://docs.selectel.ru/control-panel-actions/users-and-roles/user-types-and-roles/).

 ## Example Usage